Created ethically in the land of Aphrodite, Joanna Cave Jewellery evokes the goddess in us all!

 She demonstrated her artistic flair from a young age, and chose to study a foundation course at Central St Martin’s before moving onto a degree in Jewellery Design at Middlesex University, UK.
 After securing an internship with fashion jeweller Scott Wilson, she was able to truly hone her craft before returning to Athens.

 Back in Greece, surrounded by mountains, sea and sun, she became increasingly concerned for the environment, and began to investigate how she could make her work more sustainable.

-The solution was to use recycled silver and ethically sourced pearls, which has allowed her to become a regular exhibitor at London Fashion Week’s eco-branch, ‘Estethica’, but she also shows in Paris, and her unique pieces are on display at the ‘Joanna Cave’ room she designed in the Fashion House Hotel in Athens.
-This space showcases not only her jewellery, but her versatility and signature aesthetic, perfectly captured in the custom-made furniture and wallpaper.
+The answer to this eco-based question was to use recycled silver and ethically sourced pearls.
+The beauty and sustainability of her subsequent jewellery creations allowed her to become a regular exhibitor at London Fashion Week’s eco-branch, ‘Estethica.’
+But the designer also frequently shows her work in Paris, and her unique pieces are on display at the ‘Joanna Cave’ room she designed in the Fashion House Hotel in Athens.
+This prestigious space showcases not only her jewellery, but her versatility and signature aesthetic, perfectly captured in the custom-made furniture and wallpaper.

 For more information on Joanna Cave jewellery, please click here.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!